-Upon arrival, cheap the customer’s engineer on site noted that the surface was just machined, for sale but not prepped for accurate measurement by the removal of burrs and machining marks.
+Upon arrival, the customer’s engineer on site noted that the surface was just machined, but not prepped for accurate measurement by the removal of burrs and machining marks.
 He wondered if this would affect our measurement.
-We told him that it could affect any bore measurement, but some unique features of CENTRALIGN ULTRA would let us know if it did.
+We told him that it could affect any bore measurement, but some unique features of CENTRALIGN® ULTRA would let us know if it did.
 CENTRALIGN ULTRA offers the following to perform this job AS-IS:

 - Single point bracket –The single point brackets are designed to give extremely accurate readings that are independent of the user’s skill and ability.
 Springs consistently position the plunger on each point around the bore – accomplishing a more accurate translation of the bore surface to the sensor.
 The result is a true measurement of out-of-roundness and averaged surface finish.